vl4ds/Documentation/ref-docs/zigbee-ref.rst

 ZigBee Capabilities
 -------------------

-The following table outlines the commands necessary to both configure and get updated information from ZigBee devices that support the capabilities outlined below.
+The following table outlines the Commands necessary to both configure and get updated information from ZigBee devices that support the capabilities outlined below.

 .. note::
-    all methods outlined in the table need the ``zigbee.`` prefix
+    All methods outlined in the table need the ``zigbee.`` prefix

 ============= ============================================================= ============================== ==============
 Capability    Configure                                                     Refresh                        Notes